clippydsdone/clippy-backend/README.md

 - [SonarCloud](https://sonarcloud.io/project/overview?id=clippydsdone_clippy-backend) for code quality check.
 - [NodeJS](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 - [Axios](https://axios-http.com/docs/intro) a promise-based HTTP Client for node.js and the browser.
-- [Neo4J](https://neo4j.com/developer/graph-database/) is an open-source, NoSQL, native graph database that provides an ACID-compliant transactional backend for your applications.

 ## External Services (APIs)
 - [Semantic Scholar](https://www.semanticscholar.org/about) provide records for research papers published in all fields provided as an easy-to-use JSON archive.